njablonski/ExeniaCampaign/README.md

 ## Setup

-During setup, each player chooses which carrier they will control and customizes their starfighter wings.
-You can randomize which player controls which carrier by having all players roll a d100, then in order of results from highest to lowest roll a d4, then a d3, then a d2, assigning remaining carriers at each roll to numbers on the next dice.
+During setup, each player chooses which Carrier and Starfighter Wings he will control.
+You can randomize which player controls which carrier by having all players roll a d100, then in order of results from highest to lowest roll a d4, then a d3, then a d2, assigning remaining Carriers at each roll to numbers on the next dice.

 ### Rebel Carriers